-I know a few top-notch divorce lawyers who specialize in going to court.
-Certain types of clients simply need a stranger in a black robe making orders before they will accept an outcome.
-In those rare cases, I’m happy to bring in an expert litigator to take the lead on the court process.
-But too often, divorce lawyers head to the courthouse when they lack the skills to help clients find resolutions in more cost-efficient, less destructive ways.
-If I’m referring friends and family to divorce lawyers, it’s NOT to those who go to court regularly — but rather to the lawyers who have strong skills at keeping cases out of court.
+There are a few top-notch divorce lawyers I know who specialize in going to court.
+Certain types of people simply need a stranger in a black robe making orders before they will accept an outcome.
+On the rare occasions I’ve encountered someone like that, I’m happy to bring in an expert litigator to take the lead on the court process.
+But too often, divorce lawyers who frequent the courthouse lack the skills to help clients find resolutions in more cost-efficient, less destructive ways.
+(Or maybe those lawyers at court have kids to send to college.)
+Either way, if I’m referring friends and family to divorce lawyers, it’s NOT to the ones who go to court regularly.

-(2) How would you help improve the communication between my spouse and me during the divorce process?
+(2) How would you help to support communications between my spouse and me during the divorce process?

 But most divorcing couples do have children, or friends in common, and the need to communicate almost certainly will arise in the future.
-With the right support, people going through a divorce can participate in ways that will make their divorce process go more smoothly and serve them well in the future when issues arise with their ex-spouses.
+With some good coaching, people going through a divorce can learn some skills that not only will make their divorce process go more smoothly, but also will serve them well in the future when issues arise.
 (If you share children, even grown ones, trust me – issues WILL arise!)
-In my experience, when lawyers do all the negotiating for clients through the divorce process, the clients too often need lawyers after the divorce is done.
+In my experience, it seems that clients whose lawyers speak for them throughout the divorce process more often need the lawyers regularly even after the divorce is done.
 Any little conflict means returning to the “professionals” who can work it out.
 That gets expensive.